dreams-money/merged-mining-pool/persistence/README.md

 Simply interface on the methods for each object, then factory out the connections with persister.go,

 ## Quick illustation of stats window adjustments
-Accurate hashrates are possibled with adjusted hashrate windows.
+Accurate hashrates are possible with adjusted hashrate windows.

-    adjustedWindow = (if now)
+    adjustedWindow =

     A = startDifference
     B = endDifference